 On arrival at Entebbe international airport, you will be received by a representative of Kagera Safaris and transferred to your hotel in Entebbe.
 Depending on time of arrival time you have an opportunity to bird the Entebbe botanical gardens as an introduction to Uganda birding for a variety of species.

-Journey time – 20 minutes
+Drive time – 20 minutes

 Day 2: Birding to Mgahinga Gorilla National Park